uscore2/uscore2.github.io/_posts/2019-06-07-global-platform-for-disaster-risk-reduction.md

 published: true
 title: Global Platform for Disaster Risk Reduction
 ---
-# Global Platform for Disaster Risk Reduction 13-17 May 2019, Geneva, Switzerland

 https://youtu.be/ZnUy7g2YXyk

 The Global Platform for Disaster Risk Reduction is a biennial multi-stakeholder forum established by the UN General Assembly to review progress, share knowledge and discuss the latest developments and trends in reducing disaster risk.